anna099/hegel/actualisation/2-pleasure.md

 writing the *Phenomenology*, Hegel would not have read the same *Faust* as us;
 prior to 1808, only a 'fragment' of the text existed.
-Nonetheless, he would have been familiar with the story of the scholarly man Faust who, having grown disillusioned with his philosophical and scientific knowledge, makes deals with the devil (Mephistopheles) so that he can 'be done with peddling empty words' and 'feel brave enough to venture forth and bear earth's torments and its joys.'[^38] Ultimately, Faust wants to find true love; he seems to find this in Gretchen, but the result of their relationship is ruin and shame.
+Nonetheless, he would have been familiar with the story of the scholarly man Faust who, having grown disillusioned with his philosophical and scientific knowledge, makes a deal with the devil (Mephistopheles) so that he can 'be done with peddling empty words' and 'feel brave enough to venture forth and bear earth's torments and its joys.'[^38] Ultimately, Faust wants to find the ultimate pleasure, namely, love;
+he seems to find this in Gretchen, but the result of their relationship is ruin and shame when Gretchen becomes accidentally pregnant and they unintentionally kill her mother.
+(In this way, *Faust* is an inversion of the story of Adam and
+Eve: Eve eats from the Tree of Knowledge, and the gift of knowledge leads to ruin.
+Faust, on the other hand, rejects knowledge and seeks an Eden of pleasure, and it is this pleasure that leads him to ruin.)

-Hegel's passage on *Pleasure and Necessity* therefore describes the alienated individual's '*first purpose*': 'to become conscious of oneself as a singular essence within that other self-consciousness, or to make this other into itself.'[^39] This is Hegel's abstract way of describing a kind of love.
-The individual desires 'the intuition of the unity of both self-sufficient self-consciousnesses' -- for instance, the unity of Faust and Gretchen -- and is thereby prepared to 'plunge into life'; they have abandoned 'the seemingly heavenly spirit' of observational knowing and doing, and have succumbed to 'the spirit of the earth'.[^40] This is a direct reference to the 'Erdgeist' in *Faust*, which Hegel describes as 'a spirit to whom the only being which counts as the true actuality is that of the actuality of singular consciousness.'
+Hegel's passage on *Pleasure and Necessity* therefore describes the alienated individual's '*first purpose*' as one of finding love: 'to become conscious of oneself as a singular essence within that other self-consciousness, or to make this other into itself.'[^39] The individual desires 'the intuition of the unity of both self-sufficient self-consciousnesses' -- for instance, the unity of Faust and Gretchen.
+In *Mastery and Servitude*, Hegel showed that an individual's self-consciousness (their very awareness of self) is not possible without recognition from another individual.
+In *Pleasure and Necessity*, he shows that an individual's self-*actualisation* is not possible without their recognising their situatedness in a greater whole: the social context (responsibility) and the human context (mortality and death).
+The process by which this takes place starts out with a Faustian 'plunge into life'; the individual has abandoned 'the seemingly heavenly spirit' of observational knowing and doing, and have succumbed to 'the spirit of the earth'.[^40] This is a direct reference to the 'Erdgeist' in *Faust*, which Hegel describes as 'a spirit to whom the only being which counts as the true actuality is that of the actuality of singular consciousness.'
 The individual is now concerned only with the particular, sensory things of this world insofar as they might satisfy one's desire.
 Faust chooses the Earth over Heaven because the Earth is the natural home of his body.
 It is for these reasons that Kalkavage refers to pleasure-seeking individualism as 'the erotic version of sense-certainty.'[^41]

 Hegel describes the abandonment of observational reason with all the Romantic grandeur that this individualist idolises: 'out of the motionless being of